mwrynn/tntgen/README.md

 ```
 usage: tntgen
+ -c,--char-output       whether to output individual character stats or
+                        aggregated stats; default is false (aggregated)
  -d,--delimiter <arg>   output field delimiter; default is ,
  -e,--edition <arg>     comma-separated list of the rules editions to use.
 Valid editions at this time: FIFTH,DELUXE
  -h,--header            output column headers